feirutkey/SkaterXL-on-Keyboard/README.md

 ## Support me

 If you want to **(isn't required!)**, you can support me, i will keep updating this github and the youtube video, to bring better resources for the keyboard community.
-`All the donations are going to buy a new controller + keyboard to test new stuff on them`
+`All the donations are going to buy a new controller + keyboard, and buy meshes/assets/sounds to make gear/maps to you guys for free!`

 + [Ko-fi](https://ko-fi.com/feirut)
 + [StreamLabs](https://streamlabs.com/feirut/tip) if you want through here.